(Part time) 2021 start

 Training as a Family Therapist

-For qualified Family Therapists the Advanced Training in Systemic Supervision is also offered – contact us for more information
+For qualified Family Therapists, the Advanced Training in Systemic Supervision is also offered – contact us for more information.

-Course content
+Course details

-You will be able to use systemic skills in work with teams and other professionals in a collaborative and coordinated manner.
-You will have developed an appreciation of the Association for Family Therapy and Systemic Practice Code of Ethics and Practice and an awareness of the large scale and smaller operations of power and attend to these in practice.
-You will be responsive to issues of risk and safety for clients.
-You will have developed a capacity for self-reflexive practice and see it as part of ongoing professional discipline.
+You’ll be able to use systemic skills in a collaborative and coordinated manner, developing an appreciation of the Association for Family Therapy and Systemic Practice Code of Ethics and Practice and to be able to respond to issues of risk and safety for clients.

 Course structure

 The list shown below represents typical modules/components studied and may change from time to time.
-Read more in our Terms and conditions.
+Read more in our terms and conditions.

 Year 1